 Excessive turmeric consumption may cause kidney stones and iron deficiency.

 How Is Turmeric Milk Good?

-The goodness of turmeric milk comes primarily from turmeric.
+The goodness and nutrition of turmeric milk comes primarily from turmeric.
 The milk also contains certain other spices that add to the benefits.

 Turmeric is the most researched spice on the planet.
 Its most important compound is curcumin, a powerful antioxidant (1).

 The turmeric in the milk is a possible treatment for a host of health conditions.
 These include respiratory disorders, liver issues, inflammation and joint pains, digestive ailments, and diabetes and cancer (1).
 Turmeric has also been found to promote heart health (1).

 In the following section, we will look at the health benefits of turmeric milk in detail.

 What Are The Health Benefits Of Turmeric Milk?